 When you start planning on in-house programming for your business, you have two different programming techniques from which to choose, and the one you select will impact your products and development.
-Both approaches, object-oriented programming (OOP) and functional programming are popular and have plenty of proponents.
-In the functional programming vs OOP debate, knowledge is key.
+Both approaches, object-oriented programming (OOP) languages and functional programming languages are popular and have plenty of proponents.
+In the object oriented programming vs functional programming debate, knowledge is key.
 If you take the time to learn about the philosophies behind OOP vs functional programming, you can make an informed decision.

 This guide will help you get better acquainted with these two coding paradigms and pick the right one for your company’s needs.
-The choice isn’t as simple as functional programming or OOP; both concepts are time-tested and effective.
-You might need to use an OOP approach in one area and move to functional programming.
+The choice isn’t as simple as functional vs object oriented; both concepts are time-tested and effective.
+For example, you might need to use an OOP approach in one area and move to functional programming.
 With our assistance, you’ll be able to recognize which technique suits your setup and can create a winning and profitable software development plan.

 How Does Object-Oriented Programming Work?